 This lemon pound cake is truly the lemoniest!
 Using both lemon juice and zest, and adding a ridiculously delicious glaze really puts it over the top!

-It’s easy.
 You most likely have every ingredient in your pantry.
 And if you’re like me and have some lemon trees dropping lemons like crazy, it’s a super tasty way of using them up 😉

-In the meantime, you need to make this pound cake.
-If you love lemons, you will love it!
+And if you love lemons, you will love it!
 It’s truly the lemoniest lemon pound cake I’ve ever made, and I’ve tried quite a few.
 And don’t get me started on the glaze.
 So. delicious.

 As far as pound cakes go, this is perfection.
 It’s super moist with a delicate crumb and is perfect for breakfast, dessert, or my personal favorite, an afternoon snack with tea or coffee.